OscarCalero/BoccaDellaVerita/README.md

 This is a Thingeverse repository: https://www.thingiverse.com/thing:4783896

 ## What is...
 This devide turn on its red eyes and play a sound file when a RFID is introduced in his mouth....
+This is becuase processor like Atmega328P in Arduino device.

 ## Instructions...

 ```
 First to print the model.
 There is a specific part for RFID and SD card reader fixed with screws.
 Make holes (eyes, mouth and speakers)
-Include components, according to images.
+Include components, according to images RFID 522, processor like Arduino UNO, SD reader, 2cm diam. speaker, LEDs and etc..
 Connections according to electronic diagram.
 The device program is a bocca.ino file and you can modify it with your RFIDs and your voice records stored on the SD card.
 Different voice / music files are played with each RFID.
 The sound file is WAV PCM 8bits 48Khz.